hpcc-systems/HPCC-Platform/plugins/sqs/README.md

 #[Description] (SQS plugin allows to push message using ECL code)
    * First you have to put your aws accessKey in the credential file into .aws folder.
-This folder is located into home dir of hpcc process. "~/hpcc/.aws/" if it doesn't exist, you should create it.
+This folder is located in HPCC's home dir: "~/hpcc/.aws/" if it doesn't exist, you should create it.

 #[Example]
  * import sqs;